Handy guide to the London Underground

 - If you miss a station or get on the wrong line, don't worry, trains run frequently, so just get off at the next station and check the map carefully to find the correct route.

-- London Underground trains run every 2-7 minutes, depending on the line, so just get off at the next stop and look for an underground map on the platform to guide you.
+- London Underground trains run every 2-7 minutes, depending on the line, so simply get off at the next stop and look for an underground map on the platform to guide you.

 - Stand on the right-hand side of the escalators and leave the left-hand side free for those who want to walk up them more quickly.

 - If you are travelling with children or luggage, use the appropriate access on the London Underground.
-At all stations there are turnstiles with a wider step and whose doors take longer to close for easier access.
+At all stations there are turnstiles with a wider passageway and doors that take longer to close for easier access.

 - If you have any questions, don't hesitate to ask London Underground staff or any other London Underground user for help - they're sure to be able to give you a hand if you need it!